eldoy/waveorb-site/app/pages/about.md

 ## Server deployment

 The Waveorb CLI is included when you install Waveorb via npm.
 It has everything you need to manage your app.
 Create, build and deploy your app from the command line.
-You can boot a VPS host with support for free SSL certificates (via [Let's Encrypt](https://letsencrypt.org)), HTTP2, Brotli compression, MongoDB, zsh, SSH and more.
+You can boot a VPS host with support for free SSL certificates (via [Let's Encrypt](https://letsencrypt.org)), HTTP2, Brotli compression, MongoDB, Redis, zsh, SSH and more.
 You can even host multiple apps on the same VPS host.

-Have a look at [sverd](https://github.com/eldoy/sverd) to learn more.
+Have a look at [waveorb server](https://github.com/eldoy/waveorb-server) to learn more.
 100% performance rating guaranteed.

-The command line interface lets you communicate with all of your servers from the terminal.
-There's no need to log into the server anymore, you can control everything right from your own computer.
+Command line scripts lets you communicate with your servers from the terminal.
+There's no need to log into the server anymore.
+Deployment and updates are handled right from your own computer.

 Of course you can host your app wherever you want, a Waveorb app is just a standard Node app.
 Check out our source code for the CLI, the scripts there can easily be adapted to run on any Linux VPS or even with docker.